Most of these organizations have a website with lots of valuable information. Please visit them and if you have any questions, please contact us.

 Canadian Red Cross - operates the very well known and appreciated Health Equipment Loan Program (HELP) that supplies people with beds, canes, crutches and more on a temporary basis.
 The Red Cross are also experts in disaster management including planning for disasters and evacuations.

-Canadian Diabetes Association - Their mission is to lead the fight against diabetes by helping people with diabetes live healthy lives while working to find a cure.
+Diabetes Canada - Their mission is to lead the fight against diabetes by helping people with diabetes live healthy lives while working to find a cure.
 They offer a variety of programs and support services.

 Chebucto Community Health Team - offers free wellness programs in a group setting that support healthy lifestyles and overall wellness.